radicle-dev/radicle-upstream/docs/development.md

 `./sandbox/devnet/1`.
 The peer ID is derived from the instance ID.
 The default passphrase for all devnet Upstream instances is `asdf`.

-To connect a second instance to the first one run
+To connect a second instance to the first one run:

 ```bash
 yarn run devnet upstream 2 --bootstrap 1
 ```

-Make sure you rebuild the project before running instances
+Make sure you rebuild the project before running instances:

 ```bash
 cargo build